 1. What is Kafka?

-Kafka servers are known as brokers and these form a Kafka cluster.
+Distributed message queue kafka servers are known as brokers and these form a Kafka cluster.
 A zookeeper is responsible for coordination between all the brokers in a cluster.
-Kafka is used by Unicorn startups, health and top financial organizations like LinkedIn, FB, Netflix, Bank OF America, Chase Bank, yahoo, twitter and others.
-Kafka architecture consists of producers, consumers, brokers, zookeeper, topics, partitions, records and logs.
+Apache kafka message broker is used by Unicorn startups, health and top financial organizations like LinkedIn, FB, Netflix, Bank OF America, Chase Bank, yahoo, twitter and others.
+Open source message queue software Kafka architecture consists of producers, consumers, brokers, zookeeper, topics, partitions, records and logs.

 2. What is NSQ?

 NSQ offers high availability topology that minimizes SPOF.
 It increase the availability by setting up multiple instances for nsqd and nsqlookupd.
 Moreover, it guarantees that the message is delivered at least once with certain degree of persistence and is easy to configure.
-NSQ is more flexible and it supports message persistence.
+Best message broker NSQ is more flexible and it supports message persistence.
 It has a shiny admin dashboard.
-NSQ has 19.9K GitHub stars and 2.6K GitHub forks.
+NSQ queue messaging system has 19.9K GitHub stars and 2.6K GitHub forks.

 3. Comparison NSQ vs Kafka